-Wil reached into her other inside pocket.
-This held a crinkling wad of official paper folder over a handwritten letter: her goal.
+Wil reached into her last pocket.
+This held a crinkling wad of official paper folded over a handwritten letter: her goal.
 Wil spread them out as best as she could and read them over again.

 “Mom,” she said.
 Her fingers traced the looping flourish of Guinevere Greene’s signature.
 The title of Mother belonged to Cynthia; there had never been any thought or chance or wish for Wil to believe otherwise.
 She’d read stories, of course, of children with awful parents who wanted more than anything to be cared for by someone else.
 Wonderful, loving Cynthia, however, had always been so sweet.
 If they hadn’t had limitations like health and money, the mother she and Jakob had known for most of their lives might have spoiled them.